-EXPLAINER-What we know about China's metals reserves release
+Explainer-What we know about China's metals reserves release

 WHY IS IT IMPORTANT?

-China is the world’s top metals consumer and the agency, which does not publicise its reserves volume, is estimated by Citigroup to hold 2 million tonnes of copper, 800,000 tonnes of aluminium, and 350,000 tonnes of zinc.
+China is the world’s top metals consumer and a major release of reserves could significantly change global supply and demand balances.
+The administration, which does not publish its reserve volumes, is estimated by Citigroup to hold 2 million tonnes of copper, 800,000 tonnes of aluminium, and 350,000 tonnes of zinc.

-Cobalt industry sources estimate China’s reserves of the metal at 7,000 tonnes.
+That is equivalent to one-sixth - or two months’ worth - of China’s annual refined copper consumption, based on estimates for 2020 from state-backed research house Antaike, but only around 2% of its aluminium usage and 5.2% of its annual zinc consumption.

 WHY IS CHINA SELLING NOW?